 Q: How much variation from normal BMI matters for heart health?

 A: A normal BMI, between 20 and 25, is healthiest.
 Risk of heart disease increases as BMI increases.
 A BMI of 25 to 30 (considered overweight) has a higher risk.
 A BMI of 30 to 35 (having obesity) is even higher.
 A BMI higher than 35 comes with a serious risk.

 But it’s not just BMI that matters.
 It’s also where you carry your weight.
 Carrying excess weight around your abdomen (having an “apple” shape) is associated with heart disease more so than carrying excess weight in your hips and thighs (having a “pear” shape).

-Overweight men tend to have an apple shape and overweight women a pear shape.
-Overweight people with a pear shape are less likely to have the metabolic problems — such as diabetes and high blood pressure — linked with heart disease.
+Men who have overweight tend to have an apple shape and women who have overweight are more likely to be a pear shape.
+Having a pear shape and having overweight are less likely to have the metabolic problems — such as diabetes and high blood pressure — linked with heart disease.

 This is why waist-to-hip ratio may be as important as BMI.
 The higher the ratio, the greater your risk of heart disease.

 There’s no such thing as being “healthy overweight.”
 But you’re even more unhealthy if your pattern of obesity involves a high waist-to-hip ratio.

 Q: How much change in weight does it take to improve heart health?

 A: Not much.
 Losing just five to six pounds can lower your blood pressure by 5 mmHg.
 Reducing your body weight by just 2 to 5 percent (4 to 10 pounds in a 200-pound person) will raise your HDL and reduce triglycerides by as much as 20 percent.

 Even a modest amount of weight loss makes a big difference, including risk for diabetes and inflammation.